-The daily spot (farm-gate or wholesale market) price for Atlantic salmon is very volatile due to the species' long production cycle, which typically ranges between two and three weeks.
+The daily spot (farm-gate or wholesale market) price for Atlantic salmon is very volatile due to the species' long production cycle, which typically ranges between two and three years, and its short shelf life, which typically ranges between two and three weeks.
 Farmed salmon is typically sold as fresh and thus must be consumed within this timeframe.
 Consequently, the available supply is very inelastic over the short term, while demand can be very elastic due to price, season, or market size.